jordan7186/PAGE/README.md

 # PAGE

 This is the official repository for "PAGE: Prototype-based model-level explanations for graph neural networks" by Yong-Min Shin, Sun-Woo Kim, Won-Yong Shin.
-This contains the source code of PAGE with a jupyter notebook that produces the model-level explanations for BA-house dataset.
+This contains the source code of PAGE.
 For more details, please check the contents of the paper.

 ### Requirements
 The recommended version specifications for the package versions are as follows: